The loneliness of leadership: the weight of responsibility

 lonely leader_leadership loneliness Weight of responsibility

-* Harvard Business Review In 2012, it reported that more than half of CEOs felt lonely in their role, and the majority of these found that this had negatively affected their performance.
+The Harvard Business Review In 2012, it reported that more than half of CEOs felt lonely in their roles, and most found that this had a negative impact on their performance, their relationships with people and colleagues, and their personal well-being.

-Today, if you type the phrase "executive loneliness" into Google, you get over 500,000 results, more than 100,000 from Bing searches...
-It seems none of us are alone in our loneliness.
+Today, if you type in "leadership loneliness" into Google (in English alone!), we get over 500 000 hits, and over 100 000 from Bing searches...
+It seems that as leaders, none of us is alone in our loneliness.

-Loneliness is not the same as being alone It is often surprising to executives that those who are surrounded by the most people (presidents, CEOs, business leaders) often struggle with privacy.
-Being surrounded by others does not eliminate the feeling of loneliness.
+Loneliness is not the same as being alone!
+It is often surprising to executives that those who are surrounded by the most people (presidents, CEOs, business leaders) often struggle with privacy.
+Just because you are surrounded by others does not eliminate the feeling of loneliness.

-MIT professor Sherry Turkle's book Alone Together* has put forward a new hypothesis: despite being more connected than ever, many of us are struggling with privacy more than ever before.
-Even if the assumption is debatable, few can argue that the instant-access nature of technology has eradicated loneliness.
+MIT professor Sherry Turkle's book - Alone Together* has proposed a new hypothesis: despite being more "connected" than ever before, many of us are struggling with privacy more than ever before.
+Even if the hypothesis is debatable, few can argue that the instant-access nature of technology has eradicated loneliness.

 Drivers face a unique risk of loneliness.
 There are fewer people who understand the unique challenges of leading an organisation.
 And those who might understand this unique burden are often so preoccupied with their own leadership journey that they cannot offer a comprehensive view.